-This year, it was held from 17 – 24 March, covering some 700km in total.
-Suffice to say, this event is organised down to the last detail, and from start to finish, the route and each rider is carefully monitored.
+This year, it was held from 17 to 24 March, covering some 700 km in total.
+Suffice to say, this event is organized down to the last detail, and from start to finish, the route and each rider are carefully monitored.

 We interviewed Wolf Stinnes – the solutions architect from Dimension Data – who has been operating along with the project from the start, in order to find out what goes on behind the scenes of this unique mountain bike race.

 J: What distinguishes the Absa Cape Epic as a mountain bike race?

 W: “I think it has set the bar very high – not just the toughness of it, but also how well riders are treated.
 What the event founder, Kevin Vermaak, has achieved here is to bring top riders out here to the Western Cape, and then also to give them the tools to have great media exposure.
 As more and better riders came – and especially international riders – the more the media got interested and the more the story got out.”

 J: How do riders prepare for the race?

 W: “It depends on where you start.
 If you think of big Tour de France riders like Cadel Evans, he can probably get through the Epic just by getting on the bike, because he has been in that place.
 That’s probably true for the pros, but for the amateur rider, it can be quite a big trigger event.
 This is often the factor that causes a lifestyle change, where riders realize they need to fundamentally change bad habits.
 In my case, you know, I have been known to smoke an occasional cigarette to calm myself down at certain times, but now I’ve certainly let that go.